Director: William L. Siegmann

 Rensselaer strongly emphasizes interdisciplinary research programs that bridge disciplines within the School of Science and between the School of Science and the School of Engineering.
 The George M. Low Center for Industrial Innovation was specifically constructed to house research centers such as the Center for Integrated Electronics, the Center for Composite Materials and Structures, the Center for Automation Technologies, the Center for Multiphase Research, and the Scientific Computation Research Center.

-Students within multidisciplinary graduate programs are under the tutelage of faculty from more than one discipline.
-Highly knowledgeable faculty will determine which courses the student needs, develop appropriate examinations, and supervise research activities.
-The Dean of Science appoints the doctoral committee and supervises the student’s overall progress.
+Students within multidisciplinary graduate programs are under the supervision of faculty from more than one discipline.
+Highly knowledgeable faculty determine which courses the student needs, develop appropriate examinations, and supervise research activities.
+The Program Director recommends appointment of the doctoral committee and supervises the student’s overall progress.

 Students interested in pursuing such multidisciplinary graduate programs must follow Rensselaer’s standard graduate admission guidelines and must seek approval from faculty representing all disciplines related to their individual programs.
 Very limited financial aid from Rensselaer is available for this degree program.